Ultrafast artificial intelligence: Machine learning with atomic-scale quantum systems

 with

-Here, $v_j$ are the 64 values describing the input (hand-written digits from the scikit-learn python package, 8x8 pixel representation, processed column-wise from the lower right to the upper left corner, $0\leq v_j \leq1$) or program (numerical phase function of 64 different values), see Fig.~\ref{fig:PulseShapes} for illustration.
+\revisedtext{ Here, $v_j$ (in the range $0\!\leq\!v_j \!\leq\!
+1$) are the 64 data values describing either the input or the program.
+In the case of the input, $v_j$ are the pixel intensities of hand-written digits from the scikit-learn python package~[28], 8x8 pixel representation, processed column-wise from the lower right to the upper left corner.
+Examples of this parameterization are shown in Fig. 2. }

-The TDSE is then solved numerically by a split-step operator approach with a time step of 1 a.u., and the state populations $p_i$ (``output'') are read out for each pair of 100 input and 20 program fields.
-As not all states will be equally populatable for an arbitrary set of pulses, we define normalized populations $P_i=p_i/p_{0i}$, where $p_{0i}$ is obtained by applying random pc pulses and reading out their final state populations.
-Among the final states, we select 10 states (all dipole-accessible 4s, 4p, 4d, 4f states) to encode the digits $i$ from ``0'' to ``9'', and assign to each program field a fitness $F=3N+P$ with $N$ the number of matches between the input (hand-written digit) and classification output (state with highest normalized population).
-To reward the pulses with particularly high population in the correct classification state, $P$ represents the sum over all corresponding normalized populations $P_{i}$ for each of the 100 input fields from the training set.
+The TDSE is then solved numerically by a split-step operator approach \cite{Feit1982} with a time step of 1 a.u., and the final state populations $p_i$ (``output'') are read out for each pair of 100 input and 20 program fields.
+Among the excited states, we select 10 classification states (namely, all dipole-accessible 4s, 4p, 4d, 4f states) to represent the digits from ``0'' to ``9''.
+Because not all classification states will be equally populated for an arbitrary set of pulses, we renormalize the final populations of the classification states as \revisedtext{$P_j=p_j/p_{0j}$ ($j=0,\dots,9$), where $p_{0j}$} is obtained by applying a set of random pc pulses and reading out their final state populations. \revisedtext{ This renormalization strategy makes the scheme robust against the particular choice of quantum system. } \revisedtext{ Any experimental implementation of the scheme needs to be performed on an ensemble of atoms, in order to perform not just a single measurement (determining the state $| n,l,m \rangle$ of a single atom), but to obtain the ensemble average, i.e., the probabilities of finding an atom in any of the target states.
+The classification state with the highest renormalized population is then identified as the classification output between ``0'' and ``9''. }